scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 In summary, this material focuses on hands-on exercises for preparing for the exam and other tools in the cloud-agnostic and AWS ecosystems.

 ## Preparing for the Exam
 While two hours may sound like plenty of time, you'll need to work quickly to complete the exam.
-With six to eight minutes per exercise (on average, each exercise is not timed individually), ensuring you can work efficiently and ergonomically is paramount.
+With an average of six to eight minutes per exercise (each is **not** timed individually), ensuring you can work efficiently and ergonomically is paramount.
 The following items were incredibly useful for me:
-- Running through a practice exam or two on Killer Shell to get a feel for the CKAD structure
+- Running through a practice exam to get a feel for the CKAD structure
 - Proficiency with [Vim motions](https://vimdoc.sourceforge.net/htmldoc/motion.html) (since most of the exam takes place in a terminal) to efficiently edit code
 - Generating YAML manifests via the command line for new resources instead of copying and pasting from documentation (e.g., `kubectl create namespace namespace-one -o yaml --dry-run=client`)
-Generating YAML manifests for existing resources that do not have one (e.g., `kubectl get namespace namespace-one -o yaml > namespace.yaml`)
+- Generating YAML manifests for existing resources that do not have one (e.g., `kubectl get namespace namespace-one -o yaml > namespace.yaml`)
 - Leveraging the `explain` command instead of looking up resource properties in the web documentation (e.g., `kubectl explain pod.spec`)
 - Memorizing the syntax for running commands in a container (e.g., `kubectl exec -it pod-one -- /bin/sh`) and for quickly creating a new Pod to run commands from (e.g., `kubectl run busybox-shell --image=busybox --rm -it --restart=Never -- sh`)
 - Refreshing knowledge of Docker commands like exporting an image (i.e., `docker save image:tag --output image.tar`)

 ## Materials and Getting Started
 All code shown here resides in [this GitHub repository](https://github.com/scottenriquez/ckad-exam-prep-using-amazon-eks).
 In addition to this content, I highly recommend the following:
-- The [CKAD courses on PluralSight](https://www.pluralsight.com/paths/certified-kubernetes-application-developer-ckad-2023) for classroom learning
+- The [CKAD courses on Pluralsight](https://www.pluralsight.com/paths/certified-kubernetes-application-developer-ckad-2023) for classroom learning
 - [Killer Shell](https://killer.sh/pricing) is key for practice exams
 - [This GitHub repository](https://github.com/dgkanatsios/CKAD-exercises/blob/main/README.md) contains many useful CLI commands

-My preferred approach was to work through the PluralSight course first.
-After reviewing the classroom material, I designed and worked through the examples below.
+My preferred approach was to work through the Pluralsight course first.
+After reviewing the classroom material, I designed and implemented the examples below.
 If you have foundational Kubernetes knowledge, skip to the most useful exercises.
 Each one is designed to be a standalone experience.

-## 00: `eksctl` Configuration
+## 00: eksctl Configuration
-`eksctl` is a powerful CLI tool that quickly spins and tears down Kubernetes clusters via Amazon EKS.
+eksctl is a powerful CLI tool that quickly spins up and tears down Kubernetes clusters via Amazon EKS.
 Nearly all of the exercises below start by leveraging the tool to create a cluster:

 ```shell title='00-eksctl-configuration/create-cluster.sh'
 # before running these commands, first authenticate with AWS (e.g., aws configure sso)